FIT BODY CLASSES

 Your status as a novice lasts the duration of a season.
 Athletes who have won a regional, national title, or competed internationally as a masters, bikini, fit body or bodybuilding competitor are not eligible to be considered a novice.

 This is the open Fit Body class.
 The division may be split into short and tall classes depending on the number of competitors.
-The division will be split as follows:

 Fit Body is judged equally on muscularity, symmetry, and stage presence.
 Judges will be looking at balance and proportion (e.g., between upper and lower body).